 Should I keep my wound out of the sun?

 Sunburn can darken a healing scar and make it more noticeable.
-For the first 6 months after your operation, try to keep it out of the sun.
+For the first 6 months after your operation, try to keep it out of sunlight.
 When you're outside in daylight, cover it with tape or put on sunscreen.

 When should I call the doctor?

-Watch for signs that you're getting an infection around your wound, including:
+Call if you see any signs that you're getting an infection around your wound.
+Some things to watch out for:

 - Pain that gets worse